biopython/biopython.github.io/wiki/GFF_Parsing.md

 for analysis.

-If your file has no nesting of features, or you just want a single line at once, you can set target\_lines=1 and the parser will happily give you back and SeqRecord object with a single SeqFeature for every line.
+If your file has no nesting of features, or you just want a single line at once, you can set `target_lines=1` and the parser will happily give you back a `SeqRecord` object with a single `SeqFeature` for every line.

 ### Providing initial sequence records

 GFF records normally contain annotation data, while sequence information is available in a separate FASTA formatted file.
 The GFF parser can add annotations to existing records.
-First parse the sequence file with SeqIO, then feed the resulting sequence dictionary to the GFF parser:
+First parse the sequence file with `SeqIO`, then feed the resulting sequence dictionary to the GFF parser:

 ``` python
 from BCBio import GFF